 Three-phase 13.2 kV primary voltage service is only available upon request by the customer and approval by MU.
-The customer must make application to the Utility for the proposed primary service and obtain approval of the location, equipment, and design before starting installation of the service entrance.
+The customer must make application to MU for the proposed primary service and obtain approval of the location, equipment, and design before starting installation of the service entrance.

-The Utility furnishes, installs, and maintains the primary service and metering equipment in accordance with the Utility's applicable rates and extension rules.
+MU furnishes, installs, and maintains the primary service and metering equipment in accordance with MU's applicable rates and extension rules.
 The customer furnishes, installs, and maintains all service entrance facilities at the service point other than the metering equipment regardless of the metering location.